microsoft/vscode-docs/docs/python/tutorial-flask.md

         )
     ```

-1. Start the program (inside or outside of the debugger, using `kb('workbench.action.debug.continue')` or `kb('workbench.action.debug.run')`), navigate to a /hello/name URL, and observe the results.
-Notice that the inline HTML does *not* get rendered as HTML because the templating engine automatically escapes values used in placeholders.
+1. Start the program (inside or outside of the debugger, using `kb(workbench.action.debug.continue)` or `kb(workbench.action.debug.run)`), navigate to a /hello/name URL, and observe the results.
+Notice that the inline HTML does **not** get rendered as HTML because the templating engine automatically escapes values used in placeholders.
 Automatic escaping prevent accidental vulnerabilities to injection attacks: developers often gather input from one page, or the URL, and use it as a value in another page through a template placeholder.
 Escaping also serves as a reminder that it's again best to keep HTML out of the code.

     For this reason, modify the template and view function as follows to make each piece of content more specific: